 I also liked the idea of creating a stool/table on the top of the laundry bin to put my cup of tea when I’m in the bath!
 So I built a frame that would fit around my existing laundry bin and then clad it pallet wood that I had sanded down to smooth out the edges and get that ‘driftwood’ effect.

-I’ve shared the step-by-step guide to create this laundry hamper project on the Addis blog, as well as sharing a bonus tutorial to create a bathroom caddy for storing toothbrushes, toothpaste and other essentials.
-Hop over to the Addis blog to have a look at the full project when you get a chance.
+I’ve shared the step-by-step guide to create this laundry hamper project here, as well as sharing a bonus tutorial to create a bathroom caddy for storing toothbrushes, toothpaste and other essentials.
+Hop over to the tutorial to have a look at the full project when you get a chance.

 What do you think of my ‘new’ upcycled bathroom accessories?
 I’m actually thinking about making some more of these hampers to use as storage stools in the garden!
 If I add some insulating material inside the hamper, I’m pretty sure they’d make good drinks coolers for summer garden parties too!